StrataLab/strata-cli/microsite/docs/how-tos/bifrost-query.md

 sidebar_position: 7
 ---

-# Query the Bifrost Node
+# Query the Node Node

 There are several ways to query the bifrost node.
 You can query blocks, transactions, utxos, etc.